Alastair Ross Goobey

 Alastair Ross Goobey CBE (6 December 1945 – 2 February 2008) was a leading British investment manager and pension fund manager.

 As CEO between 1993 and 2001 of Hermes Pensions Management, he played a leading role in developing institutional shareholder activism on the London Stock Exchange, instrumental in improving the culture of corporate governance in the City of London.

 Biography

 Born in London, he was the son of George Ross Goobey, a distinguished pension fund manager of Imperial Tobacco, who is credited with first investing pension funds into company shares.
-Raised in Clevedon, Somerset, near Bristol, he was educated at Marlborough College, he read economics at Trinity College, Cambridge, where he became an active member of both the musical society and Cambridge Footlights.
+Raised in Clevedon, Somerset, near Bristol, he was educated at Marlborough College and read economics at Trinity College, Cambridge, where he became an active member of both the musical society and Cambridge Footlights.

 Career

 Ross Goobey joined Kleinwort Benson on graduation in 1968, and became an investment manager at Hume Holdings in 1972.
 He took his first dedicated pensions post at Courtaulds in 1977.

 A member of the Conservative Bow Group, he stood unsuccessfully in 1979 as a Conservative Party candidate in the Labour Party seat of Leicester West, losing but becoming friends with Nigel Lawson.

 Ross Goobey returned to the city to become a director of Geoffrey Morley & Partners in 1981.
 He took a sabbatical in 1985, becoming a special adviser to Nigel Lawson in his position as the Chancellor of the Exchequer for two years from 1986.
 In 1987 he joined James Capel & Co.
 He returned to HM Treasury for the year in 1991 at the request of Norman Lamont in the run up to the 1992 United Kingdom general election.

 He was appointed the CEO of PosTel in 1993; later renamed the BT Pension Scheme, it controlled the investments and returns of the pension funds of both the Royal Mail, the Post Office and British Telecom employees.
 After arguing that the fund needed to increase its client exposure, he was key in creating the independent but still 100% owned by BT organisation in Hermes Pensions Management, for which he served as CEO until 2002.
 He then became chairman of Hermes Focus Asset Management until his death in 2008, which focused on investment returns.